hardwood kitchen flooring idea

 Vinyl flooring has generally been considered a low-cost and often low-quality flooring material for kitchens – but today, a new generation of vinyl has changed that perception.

-Modern vinyl used for kitchen floors is often referred to as ‘luxury vinyl flooring’—or LVF.
+Modern vinyl used for kitchen floors is often called ‘luxury vinyl flooring’—or LVF.
 Out of the box, a vinyl plank or vinyl tile looks quite similar to laminate flooring, but a vinyl tile is actually 100% synthetic, giving it superior resistance to moisture.

 Like laminate, the construction method used to create vinyl flooring means a wide range of finishes are available—printed and embossed on a sheet that is then covered with multiple wear layers and a no-wax, tough polyurethane top layer on the plank or tile.